Parallel (geometry)

 In geometry, parallel lines are coplanar infinite straight lines that do not intersect at any point.
-Parallel planes are planes in the same three-dimensional space that never meet.
-Parallel curves are curves that do not touch each other or intersect and keep a fixed minimum distance.
+Parallel planes are infinite flat planes in the same three-dimensional space that never meet.
 In three-dimensional Euclidean space, a line and a plane that do not share a point are also said to be parallel.
 However, two noncoplanar lines are called skew lines.
+Line segments and Euclidean vectors are parallel if they have the same direction or opposite direction (not necessarily the same length).

 Parallel lines are the subject of Euclid's parallel postulate.
 Parallelism is primarily a property of affine geometries and Euclidean geometry is a special instance of this type of geometry.

 In some other geometries, such as hyperbolic geometry, lines can have analogous properties that are referred to as parallelism.

+The concept can also be generalized to non-straight parallel curves and non-flat parallel surfaces, which keep a fixed minimum distance and do not touch each other or intersect.

 Symbol

 The parallel symbol is $\parallel$.
 For example, $AB \parallel CD$ indicates that line AB is parallel to line CD.

 In the Unicode character set, the "parallel" and "not parallel" signs have codepoints U+2225 (∥) and U+2226 (∦), respectively.
 In addition, U+22D5 (⋕) represents the relation "equal and parallel to".